GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 </div>

 Humanity clearly has two genders, but the repartition is quite unfair between both.
 Ratio between both is moving with time, but we should be able to say there is around 2 times more males than females on this civilization.
-Maybe a biais from their genetic conception?
+Maybe a biais from their genetic conception or from the functionning of their society ?

 ### Age

-(tetstsststst
+I wonder how long humans lived, do you think they had discovered a machine to extend their life expectancy ?
+Let's have a look at the actors' age repartition.

+<iframe src="img/html/hugo_age_repartition_global_HF.html" width="900" height="600" frameborder="0" style="border: 0px"></iframe>

+75% of humans who are playing in movies are yonguer than 47 years old and we observe that are almost no actors older than 80 years.
+Apparently humans did not discovered immortality.
+As well as dying young, these humans had a long period of education.
+Only 25% of actors are under 28.
+If we now look at the breakdown by gender, we see a clear difference.
+There's a median age difference of 8 years, is this meaning that women have a shorter life expectancy ?

 ### Heigth
 Come closer, reader!
 This is a representation of their heights.
 They are not really tall as you can see (to give you an idea, one meter corresponds to a quarter of our medium size).